-Just a short post regarding GRID but this may be handy for some of you.
-Recently, a customer called me explaining virtual machines (VM’s) did not scale correctly.
-In fact, the horizon client scaled the display in a 800*600 resolution which is the fallback resolution of a windows display driver.
+Just a short post regarding Nvidia GRID but this may be handy for some of you.
+Recently, a customer called me explaining virtual machines (VM’s) did not scale correctly and had a square screen.
+In fact, the horizon client scaled the display in an 800*600 resolution which is the fallback resolution of a windows display driver.
 This behavior of windows typically indicates that you have an issue with a video driver.

 In our case, I did know from a previous project that the ESXi hosts had NVIDIA GRID cards installed.
 When I checked the VM’s settings following could be seen: